Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 7. (Optional) Check out the [guides hub](~guides) to learn more about modding or install a launcher like [Osoyoos](~) if you don't like using the command line.

 # Changelog
+This changelog is focused on known modding-related changes and is not guaranteed to be complete.

+## TBD 2023
+* Add support for FSBs with custom names in MCC.
+* Fixed being unable to manipulate trigger volumes in Sapien.
+* Camera point transitions now interpolate correctly over 60 FPS.
+* Sounds imported into a new FSB bank no longer have corrupted playback in Sapien/Standalone.

 ## December 2022
 * AI objectives crash fix
 * Unused fields removed from [scenario](~) and [globals](~) tags